 - Ear and eye protection

-I did put a FREE checklist together that has all of the measurement, cut list, and instructions.
+I did put together a supply list with plans that have all of the measurements, cut list, and instructions.
+You’ll find the plans inside my printable library!

 Quick tips when making a DIY blanket ladder